Skip to content

 Interested participants can claim for the credit through filling out Form IT-255 (Claim for Solar Energy System Equipment), including specific instructions for the credit.

-Local Option - Solar, Wind & Biomass Energy Systems Exemption07/12/2001/01/25192
+Local Option - Solar, Wind & Biomass Energy Systems ExemptionNew York State Department of Taxation and Finance11/07/2301/01/25192

 Section 487 of the New York State Real Property Tax Law provides a 15-year real property tax exemption for solar, wind energy, and farm-waste energy systems constructed in New York State.
-As currently effective, the law is a local option exemption, meaning that local governments are permitted decide whether or not to allow it.
+As currently effective, the law is a local option exemption, meaning that local governments are permitted to decide whether or not to allow it.
 The exemption was mandatory prior to a 1990 reenactment in which the local option clause was added.
 The exemption is valid unless a government opts out of the exemption, as opposed to the more common practice of requiring governments to "opt-in" in order to offer an exemption.

 With respect to systems constructed after January 1, 1991, and before January 1, 2025, each county, city, town, village and school district (except the city school districts of New York, Buffalo, Rochester, Syracuse and Yonkers) may choose whether to disallow the exemption.
 The option must be exercised by counties, cities, towns and villages through adoption of a local law and by school districts through adoption of a resolution.
-Click here for a list of local bodies that have opted not to offer the exemption.
-Alternately, a local government that has not opted out of the exemption is permitted to require the property owner to enter into a contract for payments in lieu of taxes, not to exceed the amount payable without the exemption.
+Click here for a list of municipalities that have opted not to offer the exemption.
+Alternatively, a local government that has not opted out of the exemption is permitted to require the property owner to enter into a contract for payments in lieu of taxes, not to exceed the amount payable without the exemption.

-Business Energy Investment Tax Credit (ITC)U.S. Internal Revenue Service08/29/2309/22/23658
+Business Energy Investment Tax Credit (ITC)U.S. Internal Revenue Service08/29/2303/28/24658

 Note: The Inflation Reduction Act of 2022 (H.R.
 5376) made several significant changes to this tax credit, including expanding the eligible technologies, extending the expiration date, modifying the scheduled step-down in its value, providing for new bonus credits, and establishing new criteria to qualify for the full credit.
 It also phases out this tax credit under section 48 of the Internal Revenue Code and replaces it with a new technology-neutral tax credit under section 48E of the Internal Revenue Code.
 The summary below describes the current section 48 tax credit as modified by the Inflation Reduction Act, and below that, the new 48E tax credit.